Pauatro/skylab-bootcamp-202004/staff/pau-atienza/symptomiser/doc/README.md

 Once the most accurate term is submitted the user can add a series of details such as position or severity, and add comments to the symptom.

-The user will be able to collect a list of symptoms and then receive that e-mail with their symptom list.
+The user is then be able to generate a symptom list and then receive it by e-mail.

 The data from the user navigation, submitted symptoms and the symptom lists are collected anonymously in order to evaluate the usage of the app and its performance.